anshulwadhawan/ABSA/README.md

 # ABSA

 The SOTA paper and code referred for the task is :
-Utilizing BERT for Aspect-Based Sentiment Analysis via Constructing Auxiliary Sentence;
-By Chi Sun, Luyao Huang and Xipeng Qiu;
+Utilizing BERT for Aspect-Based Sentiment Analysis via Constructing Auxiliary Sentence (2019) by Chi Sun, Luyao Huang and Xipeng Qiu
-2019

 Link to paper : https://arxiv.org/abs/1903.09588